OpenHealthSuite/planner/README.md

 # Configuration

+- `PLANNER_SINGLE_USERID`: Sets the userid to a single user, no default
 - `PLANNER_USERID_HEADER`: Sets the userid header, defaults to `x-planner-userid`
 - `PLANNER_PORT`: Sets port serving app, defaults to `3333`
 - `PLANNER_STORAGE_TYPE`: pick from `sqlite` or `cassandra`.
 Defaults to `sqlite`.